frrp/HackerRank-algs-math/README.md

 # HackerRank-algs-math

-Collection of algorithms and mahtematics problems from HackerRank.com.
+Collection of implemented algorithms, data structures and mathematics problems from HackerRank.com.
+Languages used: python, C#, C/C++.